enriquedevs/DE-101-Practices/Practices/session_19_Batch/README.md

-# Practice: batch data pipeline with Airflow, HDFS, Hive and Spark
+# Batch data pipeline with Airflow, HDFS, Hive and Spark

 In this practice you will implement a data pipeline using a batch architecture.